tym360/gvsu-cis350-CodeCrusaders/meetings/GVSU-CIS350-CodeCrusaders-2025-02-11.md

 * Meet together and finalize rules and colors - All team members (Slack group chat)
 * Test different Word APIs and come to a conclusion on what to use - Michael
-* Start building simple word game - Tyler & Hunter
+* Start building simple word game framework - Tyler & Hunter
 * Try to design color scheme and logo - Joe